 The Company believes that its reserves, allowances and accruals for items that are deducted from gross revenue are reasonable and appropriate based on current facts and circumstances.
 Changes in actual experience or changes in other qualitative factors could cause the Company's allowances and accruals to fluctuate, particularly with newly launched or acquired products.
 The Company regularly reviews the rates and amounts in its reserve estimates.
-If future estimated rates and amounts are significantly greater than those reflected in the Company's recorded reserves, the resulting adjustments to those reserves would decrease the Company's reported net revenue; conversely, if actual product returns, rebates and chargebacks are significantly less than those reflected in the Company's recorded reserves, the resulting adjustments to those reserves would increase the Company's reported net revenue.
+If future estimated rates and amounts are significantly greater than those reflected in the Company's recorded reserves, the resulting adjustments to those reserves would decrease the Company's recorded reserves, the resulting adjustments to those reflected in the Company's recorded reserves, the resulting adjustments to those reflected in the Company's recorded reserves, the resulting adjustments to those reflected in the Company's recorded reserves, the resulting adjustments to those reflected in the Company's recorded reserves, the resulting adjustments to those reflected in the Company's recorded reserves, the resulting adjustments to those reserves would increase the Company's reported net revenue.
 If the Company were to change its assumptions and estimates, its reserves would change, impacting the net revenue that the Company reports.
 The Company regularly reviews the information related to these estimates and adjusts its reserves accordingly, if and when actual experience differs from previous estimates.

-The following tables summarize the activities for sales deductions and product returns for the years ended March 31, 2020, 2019, and 2018:
+The following tables summarize the activities for sales deductions and product returns for the years ended March 31, 2021, 2020, and 2019: